Information Aggregation with AI Agents: Results

-Finally, the main findings from the first wave of experiments remain valid with much larger sample of 3500 markets, demonstrating their robustness.
-First, strategic prompting, communication, initial price, and duration from 3 to 9 rounds, have no impact on information aggregation, whereas average intelligence has a positive impact.
-Second, the complexity of the structure significantly hinders information aggregation.
+Finally, analyzing the pooled sample of 3,500 markets confirms that all primary findings from the first wave of experiments are highly robust.
+The baseline market mechanics remain unchanged: strategic prompting, communication, initial price, and market duration have no significant impact on information aggregation.
+Conversely, the structural complexity of the market continues to significantly hinder aggregation, while higher average intelligence strictly improves it.